mobie/mobie.github.io/specs/mobie_spec.md

 The metadata for the sources of a dataset is specified in the field `sources` of `dataset.json` (see also [dataset metadata](#dataset-metadata)).
 `sources` contains a mapping of source names to [source metadata](https://github.com/mobie/mobie.github.io/tree/master/schema/source.schema.json).
 The metadata entries have the following structure (see below for an example json file):
 - `image`: An image source.
+The source name (=key for this source entry) must be teh same as the setup name in the bdv.xml.
 The fields `imageDataLocations` and `view` are required.
 	- `description`: Description of this image source.
 	- `imageDataLocations`: Location of the bdv.xml files for this source, relative to the dataset root directory.
 The field `local` is required.
 		- `local`: Location of the bdv.xml file for reading the source image data from the local filesystem.
 		- `remote`: Location of the bdv.xml file for reading the source image data from an object store.
 	- `view`: Contains a [view](#view-metadata).
 - `segmentation`: A segmentation source.
+The source name (=key for this source entry) must be teh same as the setup name in the bdv.xml.
 The field `imageDataLocations` is required.
 	- `description`: Description of this segmentation source.
 	- `imageDataLocations`: Location of the bdv.xml files for this source, relative to the dataset root directory.
 The field `local` is required.
 		- `local`: Location of the bdv.xml file for reading the source image data from the local filesystem.